-- Charging for employees that were not actually on the job, or billing for made-up hours in order to maximize reimbursements (“phantom employees”)
+- Charging for employees that were not actually on the job, or billing for made-up hours to maximize reimbursements (“phantom employees”)

 - Forging physician signatures when such signatures are required for reimbursement from Medicare or Medicaid

-- Prescribing a medicine or recommending a type of treatment or diagnosis regimen in order to win kickbacks from hospitals, labs, or pharmaceutical companies
+- Prescribing a medicine or recommending a type of treatment or diagnosis regimen to win kickbacks from hospitals, labs, or pharmaceutical companies

 - Billing for unlicensed or unapproved drugs

 - Billing for marketing, lobbying or other non-contract related corporate activities

 - Being over-paid by the government for sale of a good or service, and then not reporting that overpayment